-To fulfill periodic testing requirements of the Laboratory's Title V operating permit, emission tests of Boilers 1A and 5 were conducted the first week of December while scheduled emission tests of Boilers 6 and 7 were delayed until January 23.
-Results of particulate matter emissions tests when the boilers burned No. 6 oil at high load conditions confirmed that Boilers 1A.
-5, and 6 met the 6 NYCRR Subpart 227-1 applicable emission standard of 0.2 lbs/MMBtu, while Boiler 7 met the 40 CFR 60 Subpart Db emission standard of 0.1 lbs/MMBtu.
+tests of Boilers 6 and 7 originally scheduled for the first week of December 2018 were delayed until January 23, 2019.

+Results of particulate matter emissions tests when the boilers burned No. 6 oil at high load conditions confirmed that Boilers 1A, 5, and 6 met the 6 NYCRR Subpart 227-1 applicable emission standard of 0.2 lbs/MMBtu, while Boiler 7 met the 40 CFR 60 Subpart Db emission standard of 0.1 lbs/MMBtu.
 The tests also confirmed that Boiler 1A and 5 met their respective Subpart 227-2 NOx RACT emission limits of 0.2 lbs/MMBtu for No. 6 oil and 0.15 lbs/MMBtu for natural gas.
 Since Boiler 5 NOx emission test results averaged 0.22 lbs/MMBtu when No. 6 oil was fired, the Laboratory will utilize its approved system averaging plan to demonstrate compliance in quarters when Boiler 5 burns No. 6 oil.

-In 2018, residual fuel prices exceeded those of natural gas for most of the year.
-As a result, natural gas was used to supply 99.2 percent of the heating and cooling needs of BNL's major facilities.
-By comparison, in 2009, residual fuel satisfied 42.6 percent of the major facility heating and cooling needs.
-Consequently, 2018 emissions of particulates, NOx, and sulfur dioxide (SO2) were 6.5, 21.9, and 43.9 tons less than the respective totals for 2009, when No. 6 oil was used to supply a much higher percent of site heating and cooling needs.
-Table 4-5 shows fuel use and emissions since 2009.
+In 2019, residual fuel prices exceeded those of natural gas for most of the year.
+As a result, natural gas was used to supply 99.6 percent of the heating and cooling needs of BNL's major facilities.
+By comparison, in 2016, residual fuel satisfied 21.0 percent of the major facility heating and cooling needs.
+Consequently, 2019 emissions of particulates, NOx, and sulfur dioxide (SO2) were 5.1, 1.5, and 18.5 tons less than the respective totals for 2016, when No. 6 oil was used to supply a much higher percent of site heating and cooling needs.
+Table 4-5 shows fuel use and emissions since 2010.